Causally constrained quantum operator dynamics: Abstract

 \section{Abstract}

-This paper explores the connection between causality and many-body dynamics by studying the algebraic structure of tri-partite unitaries (\enquote*{walls}) which permanently arrest local operator spreading in their time-periodic evolution.
-We show that the resulting causally independent subsystems arise from the invariance of an embedded sub-algebra in the system (ie. a generalised symmetry) that leads to the splitting of operator space into commuting sub-algebras.
-The commutant structure of the invariant algebra is then used to construct local conserved quantities.
-Using representation theory of finite matrix algebras, the general form of wall gates is derived as unitary automorphisms.
-Taking causal independence as a minimal model for non-ergodic dynamics, we study its effect on probes of many-body quantum chaos.
-We prove an entanglement area-law due to local constraints and we study its stability against projective measurements.
-In a random ensemble exhibiting causal independence, we compare spectral correlations with the universal (chaotic) ensemble using the spectral form factor.
+This paper explores a route to non-ergodic quantum dynamics where algebraic restrictions in operator space arise from local constraints on the causal light cone.
+We model this through tri-partite unitaries (we dub \enquote*{walls}) that permanently arrest local operator spreading in periodic time-evolution.
+We show that the structure of the resulting causally independent subsystems can be understood rigorously through the invariance of embedded operator algebras (ie. super-operator symmetries).
+Our work involves a detailed study of local conserved quantities and generalisation to time-dependent dynamics.
+Using representation theory, the general form of wall gates is derived from the unitary automorphism group of the embedded algebra with links to quantum error-correcting codes.
+From the point of view of operator spreading, our theory is a minimal model for non-ergodic quantum circuit dynamics and we explore its effects on probes of many-body quantum chaos.
+We prove an entanglement area law due to causal constraints and discuss its stability against local measurements.
+In a random unitary ensemble with causally independent subsystems, we compare spectral correlations with the universal (chaotic) ensemble using the spectral form factor.
 Our results offer a rigorous understanding of locally constrained quantum dynamics from a quantum information perspective.